guilhermerotta/SlotMachine/README.md

 # SlotMachine
-Simple Slot Machine webapp using JavaScript and jQuery
+Simple Slot Machine web application using JavaScript ES6 and jQuery.

+Working on Chrome.
+Known compatibility issues with Firefox.